Last Updated on December 21, 2024

 -

-sandwiches: Spread Russian dressing on your favorite sandwich for a tangy kick.
+Sandwiches: Spread the dressing on your favorite sandwich for a tangy kick.
 It pairs well with meats like turkey, ham, or roast beef, and also complements veggies like lettuce and tomato.
 It is especially used for a classic Reuben sandwich with rye bread, corned beef, sauerkraut, and melty Swiss cheese.
 You can simplify this by just making a corned beef sandwich on rye.

 -

-Salads: Use Russian dressing as a dressing for salads like coleslaw, potato salad, or pasta salad.
+Salads: Use as a dressing for salads like coleslaw, potato salad, or pasta salad.
 It adds a creamy, flavorful element that will take your salad to the next level.

 -